Updated international guidance on the diagnosis and management of acute appendicitis.

 Associated with fever, anorexia, nausea, vomiting, and elevation of the neutrophil count.

-DNL declares that he has no competing interests.
+PS declares that he has no competing interests.

+Dr Peter Szasz would like to gratefully acknowledge Professor Ali Tavakkoli, Professor Dileep N. Lobo and Dr Nasim Ahmed, previous contributors to this topic.
+AT is a consultant for Medtronic.
 DNL is the author of an article cited in the topic.

-Professor Dileep N. Lobo would like to gratefully acknowledge Dr Nasim Ahmed, a previous contributor to this topic.
 NA declares that he has no competing interests.

 Use of this content is subject to our disclaimer